PRECIOUS-Gold falls over 1% as dollar strengthens, lockdowns ease

 May 6 (Reuters) - Gold fell more than 1% on Wednesday, pressured by a stronger dollar and expectations that gold supplies will grow as bullion refineries resume operations, and on gradual improvement in investor risk appetite as countries have begun to ease coronavirus restrictions.

-U.S. gold futures fell 1.3% to $1,688.30, narrowing its lead over the London spot prices to just around $3.3 after two of the world’s biggest gold refiners said they are restoring almost all operations.
+U.S. gold futures fell 1.3% to $1,688.50, narrowing their lead over the London spot prices to just around $3 after two of the world’s biggest gold refiners said they are restoring almost all operations.

 This ended six weeks of closures that disrupted global gold supply and helped drive prices in New York and London further apart than they have been in decades.
 Gold has risen about 11% so far this year as the global economy has slumped during the pandemic.

 “It’s a probably a combination of more supply coming into the COMEX, and probably a little bit less interest as risk appetite is growing and the U.S. dollar rallies,” said Bart Melek, head of commodity strategies at TD Securities.
 Many countries like Italy, Germany and the United States are tentatively easing lockdowns.

-U.S. stocks opened higher on hopes of a pickup in business activity while investors looked past a stunning 20 million plunge in U.S. private payrolls last month.
+The S&P 500 and Nasdaq rose on hopes of a pickup in business activity as states eased coronavirus-induced curbs, with investors also looking past a stunning 20 million-worker plunge in U.S. private payrolls last month.

 “You can’t count out gold as dollar strength is not due to higher interest rates but weaker global currency outlook,” George Gero, managing director at RBC Wealth Management said in a note.